EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

 [Input]
 train_directory = news/train # <--- SKLL training features for a specific genre
 test_directory = news/test # <--- SKLL test features for a specific genre.
-Note that test features do not have y labels populated featuresets = [["UL","WordNet"]] <--- feature set you want to use for training and making prediction featureset_names = ["expt"] learners = ["LogisticRegression"] <--- you can try other learners available
+Note that test features do not have y labels populated when used in the prediction mode featuresets = [["UL","WordNet"]] <--- feature set you want to use for training and making prediction featureset_names = ["expt"] learners = ["LogisticRegression"] <--- you can try other learners available